 What Type of Infertility Can Artificial Insemination Treat?

-What to Expect During Artificial Insemination
+What to Expect During the Procedure

-Artificial insemination is a short, relatively painless procedure that many women describe as being similar to a Pap smear.
-Some women have cramping during the procedure and light bleeding afterward.
-Immediately after the procedure, your doctor will probably have you lie down for about 15 to 45 minutes to give the sperm a chance to get to work.
-After that, you can resume your usual activities.
+Artificial insemination is short and relatively painless.
+Many women describe it as similar to a Pap smear.
+You may have cramping during the procedure and light bleeding afterward.
+Your doctor will probably have you lie down for about 15 to 45 minutes to give the sperm a chance to get to work.
+After that, you can get back to your usual activities.

-Older age of the woman
+- Older age of the woman

-Poor egg quality
+- Poor egg or sperm quality